cryptofiat/wallet-server/README.md

 `wallet-server` is a wrapper around Ethereum API.

-It talks to Parity server and exposes features as friendly HTTP endpoints.
+It exposes features as friendly HTTP endpoints and forwards them to a Parity server.